feats-ml/feats-feature-store/README.md

 # Feats / Feature Store

-`feats/feature-store` is a zero-dependency feature store available in several languages (see below).
+`feats/feature-store` is a zero-dependency feature available in [several languages](#usage) to persist your features wherever you want and to deserialize them to whatever data input format you need.

-## What is `feats/feature-store`?
+## Examples

-`feats/feature-store` allows you to persist your features whereever you want and to deserialize them to whatever data input format you need.
+The following examples are for `TypeScript`, but you can choose [your prefered `feats/feature-store` language implementation](#usage).

 #### Persisting Feature Values